This is a guest post by Angela Anderson from AngelaTravels.com.

 Eliot Ness, head of the Untouchables, and the person responsible for the arrest of Al Capone, founded Potter County as a place for retirement.
 Furthermore, one of the six statues of Lady Justice that isn’t wearing a blindfold can be found within the county courthouse, located in Coudersport, with its replica taking its place to preserve its rarity.

-Before ending your trip, drive to Cherry Springs in the middle of the night for the best stargazing in PA.
+Before ending your trip, drive to Boone Run Vista and Cherry Springs in the middle of the night for the best stargazing in PA.
 Every August brings astronomy enthusiasts with large telescopes to the Astronomy Observation Field.

 Try to plan a trip to Potter County during one of the towns’ many festivals, where you will get a sense of how crafty people can be.
 With a small tourism infrastructure, start your research by visiting the Potter County Visitor’s Association, where Potter County is described as “Untouched, Untamed, and Unspoiled”.